Saad Hussain Rizvi

-Saad Hussain Rizvi is a Pakistani politician and the Second Ameer of Tehreek-e-Labbaik Pakistan (TLP), a far-right Pakistani Islamist populist political party, succeeding his late father Khadim Hussain Rizvi, who founded it.
-Under his leadership, TLP has become the 3rd largest party in the province of Punjab and the 4th largest across Pakistan, following the 2024 Pakistani general election, after securing nearly 2.9 million votes.
+Saad Hussain Rizvi is a Pakistani politician and the Second Ameer of Tehreek-e-Labbaik Pakistan (TLP), a far-right Pakistani Islamic extremist political party, succeeding his dead father Khadim Hussain Rizvi, who founded it.
+Under his leadership, TLP became the 3rd largest party in the province of Punjab and the 4th largest across Pakistan, following the 2024 Pakistani general election, after securing nearly 2.9 million votes.

 Early life and education

 Saad Hussain Rizvi was born on 21 September 1994 into a Punjabi Awan family from Pindi Gheb, Attock District, Punjab, Pakistan to Khadim Hussain Rizvi.
 He was brought up with his younger brother Anas Hussain Rizvi and four sisters.

 Saad Rizvi initially moved to Lahore’s Jamia Masjid Rehmatallil Alameen, where his father was a preacher.
 He then attended the Royal Grammar School and joined his father's Madrassa Abu Zar Ghaffari for Hifz-e-Qur’an.
 Later, he studied Qirat and Tajweed for a year.
 After matriculation, he attended various madrasas in Pakistan to continue his Islamic education, eventually studying the Dars-i Nizami curriculum for eight years.
 As a result of his religious education, Saad Rizvi is fluent in Arabic, Persian, Urdu and Punjabi languages.